 Social software is designed to help you manage your business’s social media channels.

-Often a company will have a number of social media accounts split by channel, segments, sub-brands and more.
-And social media has become a popular way for consumers to engage with brands before and after point of sale.
+Often a company will have a number of social media accounts split by channel, segments, sub-brands, and more.
+And social media has become a popular way for consumers to engage with brands before and after the point of sale.
 This can quickly add up and become a challenge to manage.
 A slip in social media management can have a negative effect on your company’s image, and some can even go viral.

 Social software can aid your business in managing all your social media channels from a single central location.
-This allows for better visibility across all activity taking place, ensuring engagement doesn’t get lost in the noise.
+This allows for better visibility across all activities, ensuring engagement doesn’t get lost in the noise.
 It also allows for record keeping of social media engagement which often integrates with a CRM system so your employees can see a backlog of social media queries per customer and refer back to them for context.